Best Backpacking Backpack for Women of 2021

 Osprey Lumina 60

 We have yet to see a women's specific backpack that is as lightweight as the Osprey Lumina 60.
-It's our favorite Ultralight Design.
+It's our favorite ultralight design.
 There are more and more women's specific packs infiltrating the ultralight market, but the Lumina is the best we've seen.
-At 1.81 pounds, this pack is impressive even by ultralight standards.
+At a mere 1.8 pounds, this pack is impressive even by ultralight standards.
 You may think that such a featherweight pack would lack support, but the Lumina has a full-frame and suspension system that provided plenty of support even when loaded heavier than recommended by Osprey.
 Even though features are trimmed down, the Lumina retains three large, external pockets plus a lid.

 Like other packs with trampoline-style suspension, the frame protrudes into the interior space making it a bit tricky to load.
 The ultralight fabric on parts of the pack needs to be treated gently to avoid tearing.
 It's is an advanced model, designed for a specific use and is best suited for women who know what they need in the backcountry and have already pared down their kit to the essentials.